Skip to the content

 What if I’m not sure?

-If any individual or company is considering using a cask which could be regarded as novel in the production of Scotch Whisky, it is strongly recommended to contact the SWA’s legal team at legal@swa.org.uk - all such enquiries will be treated in the strictest confidence.
+If any individual or company is considering using a cask which could be regarded as novel in the production of Scotch Whisky, it is strongly recommended to contact the SWA’s Legal Affairs team at legal@swa.org.uk - all such enquiries will be treated in the strictest confidence.